alphagov/government-service-design-manual/agile/whatagilelookslike.md

 The process of delivering incremental, production-ready software allows a team to deliver value to their users and stakeholders regularly.
 It shortens the feedback loops that might otherwise have been longer using a waterfall methodology.
 An iterative delivery cycle also forces the team to think about what the most important features are to deliver next and focuses the mind on useable software.

-At the end of each delivery cycle, or sprint teams should run a [retrospective](/agile/runningretrospectives.html) to review ‘what worked, what could be improved’ for in the next sprint.
+At the end of each delivery cycle, or sprint, teams should run a [retrospective](/agile/runningretrospectives.html) to review ‘what worked, what could be improved’ in the next sprint.

 The software and the team continue to learn through delivery and iterate and improve throughout the project.